aleph-im/aleph-whitepaper/chapters/04-token.md

 ## Rewards

-Two main sources of reward and token creation are:
+Three main sources of reward and token creation are:

 - Reward each signed message written to underlying blockchain.
 - Reward storage of application data (pin items) and availability of API, both are mandatory for nodes.
+- POCM NULS token locking in NULS underlying chain (see token distribution secion)

 Of those rewards, a part will come from monetary creation, and a part from dApp owner incentive to prioritize their apps and their user fees.

 If a dApp owner wants to get the benefit of the network without having to rely on third parties only, he can run a node of the network where he prioritize his dApp data (but can't ignore completely others, having a backup for his users on other nodes, while he gives the same allowance to other dApps).

-There is no staking by itself in the Aleph network.
-The only ways to earn tokens are by providing service to the network, by running a storage or a packing node.

 ## Token use